leonp/leonp.github.io/_posts/2015-03-24-strange-popularity-of-george-osborne.md

 layout: post
 ---

-[Gideon is popular](http://www.theguardian.com/commentisfree/2015/mar/22/how-did-george-osborne-failure-become-peoples-favourite).
-But why, we ask?
+[Gideon is popular](http://www.theguardian.com/commentisfree/2015/mar/22/how-did-george-osborne-failure-become-peoples-favourite). <i>But why?</i> we ask.

 I think Andrew Rawnsley's reasons are all plausible, but I'd add another.
 Being chancellor is a pretty dry job, and Osborne is a pretty dull politician, albeit with a colourful past.